-The TNX-102 SL drug product manufactured for our BESTFIT study was manufactured in a small-scale current Good Manufacturing Practice, or cGMP, facility that is licensed to manufacture clinical trial materials, but not equipped for large-scale commercial production.
+The TNX-102 SL drug product manufactured for our Phase 2b BESTFIT study was manufactured in a small-scale current Good Manufacturing Practice, or cGMP, facility that is licensed to manufacture clinical trial materials, but not equipped for large-scale commercial production.
 For Phase 3 trials and for the commercial product, we have engaged a commercial cGMP facility that is capable of manufacturing the registration batches to support the NDA.
-The product's comparability will be supported by the bioequivalence results from the multiple-dose "bridging" study, if necessary.
+The product's comparability is supported by the bioequivalence results of the single-dose pharmacokinetic study (F105).